 Transfers to the hotel are included for those booking flights with Academy Travel and can be arranged for those who have booked their own flights.
 In the early evening tour members meet in the hotel for welcome drinks and canapés with Robert Gay.
 Overnight Art Deco Hotel Imperial, Prague (C)

-Friday December 21: Old Town Prague – Performance I
+Friday December 21: Old Town Prague – Czech Philharmonic orchestra

 After a talk on this evenings performance, we explore the Baroque city of Prague.
 With its gothic spires, elaborate domes and winding, cobbled streets, it is one of Europe’s most perfectly preserved cities.
 We take a guided walking tour of the Old Town, giving us further insight into Prague’s rich history, ending at the Charles Bridge which spans the Vltava River.
+We visit too, the historic Estates Theatre, one of the oldest theatres in Europe, built in 1783.
 We have lunch in hillside Malá Strana, with views across the Vltava river to the old town.
-The later afternoon is at leisure in preparation for this evenings performance at the world-famous concert hall the Rudolfinum, home of the Czech Philharmonic.
+The later afternoon is at leisure in preparation for this evening’s performance at the world-famous concert hall the Rudolfinum, home of the Czech Philharmonic.
 Overnight Prague (B, L)

-Saturday December 22: Castle District – Performance II
+Saturday December 22: Castle District – Czech Philharmonic Chamber Orchestra

-Sunday December 23: Art Nouveau Prague – Performance III
+Sunday December 23: Art Nouveau Prague – Czech Philharmonic Children’s Choir

 Monday December 24: Christmas Eve in Prague